maliput/maliput_documentation/docs/overview.rst

 Traffic Lights
 --------------

-`maliput` has support for Traffic Lights.
-For each traffic light a position and orientation is defined in the Inertial-frame.
+`maliput` has support for traffic lights in the `RoadNetwork`.

+* A **TrafficLight** models the signaling device that are typically located at road intersections.
+It is composed by one or more groups of light bulbs called `BulbGroup`.
+For each `TrafficLight` an unique id and a pose in the Inertial-frame is defined.
+* A **BulbGroup** models a group of light bulbs within a traffic light.
+Pose is relative to the traffic light that holds it.
-Each traffic light could be composed by one or more bulb groups, where each bulb group is refered to the frame of traffic light that contains it.
-Each bulb has a collection of possible states.
+* A **Bulb** models a light bulb within a `BulbGroup`.
+The pose is relative to the `BulbGroup` it belongs.
+Each `Bulb` has a collection of possible states (e.g: On, Off, Blinking).

-Consequently, it is possible to define pretty complex traffic lights arrays, where bulbs' states change with related rule states.
+Consequently, it is possible to define pretty complex traffic lights arrays.

 Dynamic Rules